|Module name (EN): American Spring Academy|

 In addition, students will be able to prepare for business visits and work meetings abroad in a structured manner.

-- Participation in lectures, workshops and discussions at the partner university in the USA.
+Participation in lectures, workshops and discussions at the

 In connection with these activities, topics from the fields of US economics, culture, history and politics and topics from the specific regions being visited will be presented, for example: